Chinese zodiac: Signs

-The terms for the earthly branches are attested from Shang Dynasty inscriptions and were likely also used before Shang times.
-Ferlus (2013) suggests that the terms may have been ancient pre-Shang borrowings from Austroasiatic languages that were spoken in the Yangtze River region.
+The terms for the earthly branches are attested from Shang dynasty inscriptions and were likely also used before Shang times.
+Ferlus (2013) suggests that the terms were ancient pre-Shang borrowings from Austroasiatic languages spoken in the Yangtze River region.

-Decans

-The Chinese zodiac features decans in the form of thirty-six calendar animals (三十六生肖, sānshíliù shēngxiào; 'thirty-six zodiac signs').
-The group originated in China, wherein the 36 were divided into four clusters, with each cluster made up of nine animal-deity pairs.
-The four clusters represent the four cardinal directions (north, south, east, west).
-The animals are also grouped in triads—three animals are combined under one of 12 zodiac signs.

-In Japan, the decans are known as Sanjūroku Kingyōzō (三十六禽形像; alternatively known as the Chikusan Reiki 畜産暦), but some of them are different from their Chinese counterparts.
-The group appeared in the Nichū Reki 二中暦, a Japanese calendar from the second half of the 14th century.
-Eight of the 36 appear “fox like”—almost identical in physical attributes.
-These eight include the tanuki, mujina, fox, wolf, jackal, wild cat, and wild male-female dogs.
-The mujina, fox and rabbit are combined under the zodiacal sign of the rabbit.
-The tanuki, leopard, and tiger are combined under the zodiacal sign of the tiger.

 Chinese calendar

 Years

 Within the Four Pillars, the year is the pillar representing information about the person's family background and society or relationship with their grandparents.
 The person's age can also be easily deduced from their sign, the current sign of the year, and the person's generational disposition (teens, mid-20s, and so on).
 For example, a person born a Tiger is 12, 24, 36, (etc.) years old in the year of the Tiger (2022); in the year of the Rabbit (2023), that person is one year older.

-The following table shows the 60-year cycle matched up to the Gregorian calendar for the years 1924–2043.
+The following table shows the 60-year cycle matched up to the Gregorian calendar for 1924–2043.
 The sexagenary cycle begins at lichun about February 4 according to some astrological sources.